nuxeo/nuxeo-python-client/README.rst

 .. code:: shell

-    python setup.py test
+    python -m pip install --user tox
+    tox

-Tests can be launched without a server with Maven and pytest:
+Tests can be launched without a server with Maven and tox:

 .. code:: shell